+Your name: Your email address: Your phone number: Your address: What is the address/location of the tranquil area?

+Have you included a map?

+Yes No

-Your name: Your email address: Your phone number: Your address: Tour address.
-What is the address/location of the tranquil area? ■ Have you included a map?
-Yes No (Your map should give the context of the area to enable officers at the Broads Authority to find the site easily). ■ Have yo Have you included photographs or other supporting information?
-Yes No Please note that these nominations should cover larger areas, rather than a village green or garden.
-Please explain how the prop Please explain how the proposed area addresses the following criteria: Why is this area particularly tranquil?
+(Your map should give the context of the area to enable officers at the Broads Authority to find the site easily).

+Have you included photographs or other supporting information?
+Yes No

+Please note that these nominations should cover larger areas, rather than a village green or garden.

+Please explain how the proposed area addresses the following criteria:

+Why is this area particularly tranquil?
 Why is this area 'prized for its recreational value'?
 What recreation or leisure activities take place in the area?